 All of these destinations are within a few hours reach of Bangkok and can be visited with 2 or more days available.
-These are ideal if you are only planning a short trip in Thailand or a weekend trip from Bangkok.
+These are ideal if you are only planning a short trip to Thailand or a weekend trip from Bangkok.

 It is surprisingly easy to visit ancient temples, go jungle trekking to waterfalls and relax on amazing beaches within just a few hours reach from Bangkok.
 So if you only have a few days to travel Thailand, you don’t have to go flying all over the country.

 My top places to travel in Thailand near to Bangkok: